Icinga/icinga2/doc/09-object-types.md

 > **Note**
 >
-> This feature is DEPRECATED and will be removed in future releases.
+> This feature is DEPRECATED and may be removed in future releases.
 > Check the [roadmap](https://github.com/Icinga/icinga2/milestones).

 Example: